-The University of Missouri does not discriminate on the basis of race, color, national origin, ancestry, religion, sex* (including gender), pregnancy, sexual orientation, gender identity, gender expression, age, disability, protected veteran status, and any other status protected by applicable state or federal law.
+The University of Missouri prohibits discrimination on the basis of race, color, national origin, ancestry, religion, sex,* sexual orientation, gender identity, gender expression, age, disability, veteran status, and any other status protected by applicable state or federal law.
 Discrimination includes any form of unequal treatment such as denial of opportunities, harassment, and violence.

-*Sex discrimination includes rape, sexual assault, sexual harassment, unwanted touching, dating/domestic violence, stalking, and sexual exploitation.
+*Including sex/gender and pregnancy discrimination; sexual assault; sexual harassment; dating/domestic violence; stalking; statutory rape; and incest.
 Retaliation for making or supporting a report of discrimination or harassment is also prohibited.